cinghie/wordpress-starter-pack/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.2.12: Various tweaks and fixes (including a security fix for the short-lived free version 3.2.11) - a recommended update for all
+* 3.2.18: Fixed couple of bugs in 3.2.17 release - a recommended update for all